jwittkoski/prime_encoder/README.md

         chown sagetv:sagetv /opt/sagetv/hdhomerun/prime_encoder
         chmod +x /opt/sagetv/hdhomerun/prime_encoder

+* Copy the <tt>config.example.yml</tt> to <tt>config.yml</tt>

-* Get the Linux <tt>hdhomerun_config</tt> from SD and place it in <tt>/opt/sagetv/hdhomerun/</tt>
+* Get the Linux <tt>hdhomerun_config</tt> from Silicon Dust and place it in <tt>/opt/sagetv/hdhomerun/</tt>
   and make sure it's executable:

         chown sagetv:sagetv /opt/sagetv/hdhomerun/hdhomerun_config
         chmod +x /opt/sagetv/hdhomerun/hdhomerun_config

 * Make sure your HDHR Prime is already configured and enabled for CC reception.
-Use the SD provided tools to test that you can view video before continuing.
+Use the Silicon Dust provided tools to test that you can view video before continuing.
 * Mount the recording directory from the SageTV server somewhere on your Linux box.
 This isn't needed if prime_encoder is running on the same server as the SageTV server.
 * Make sure the sagetv user can write to this directory
-* Run:
+* Discover the ID for the Prime device:

         hdhomerun_config discover

-* Update the encoders section of the prime_encoder script to have the id(s) of your primes.
+* Update the encoders section of <tt>config.yml</tt> to have the id(s) of your primes.
 Each prime should have 3 tuners (0,1,2) (although you don't have to enable or even list them all if you don't want to).
 Make sure each encoder has a unique port number and name.

+* Edit the <tt>config.yml</tt> to match how to tune your devices.
+See the examples in the file.

-* Update the <tt>prime_encoder</tt> script and change the value of <tt>$ffmpeg_cmd</tt> to point to a version of ffmpeg that is 1.2.1 or higher.
-The version shipped with SageTV seems to be older than this, so get a more recent version.
-(I have seen crashes on versions earlier than 1.2.1.)
+* (Optional) Edit the <tt>config.yml</tt> so that the <tt>cmd_postprocess</tt> points to a version of ffmpeg that is 1.2.1 or higher.
+The version shipped with SageTV seems to be older than this, but a more recent version as I have seen crashes on versions earlier than 1.2.1.
+  You do not need to specify a value for <tt>cmd_postprocess</tt> but I have found that it helps fix timing issues in the video stream that can occur when providers switch between shows and commericals.

-* If your SageTV server is running on another host (either Windows or Linux) you'll have to update the <tt>remap_file_path</tt> function to make the path from the master server map to the path that the prime_encoder process would see.
+* (Optional) If your SageTV server is running on another host (either Windows or Linux) you'll have to update the <tt>remap_file_path</tt> function in <tt>prime_encoder</tt> to make the path from the master server map to the path that the prime_encoder process would see.
 You may need to run the prime_encoder once and try tuning to see what the master server is expecting.

 * Run <tt>prime_encoder</tt>:

         cd /opt/sagetv/hdhomerun